Notice of Public Hearings – CITY OF PLYMOUTH

 NOTICE OF PUBLIC HEARING BY THE CITY PLANNING COMMISSION

-That part of the Southeast Quarter of the Northwest Quarter of Section 10, Township 118, Range 22 lying South of a line drawn parallel with and 50 feet Southerly (measured at right angles) from a line extending from a point on the East line of the said Southeast Quarter of the Northwest Quarter distant 1150.08 feet North from the Southeast corner thereof to a point on the West line of Government Lot 2, Section 9, Township 118, Range 22 distant 972.4 feet North from the Southwest corner of said Government Lot 2 and lies Westerly of the following described line:

-Beginning at a point 40.00 feet South along a line perpendicular to the South line of said Southeast Quarter of the Northwest Quarter from a point on said South line 650.00 feet West from the Southeast corner of said Southeast Quarter of the Northwest Quarter; thence Northerly to a point 468.00 feet South along a line perpendicular to the North line of said Southeast Quarter of the Northwest Quarter from a point on said North line 647.00 feet West from the Northeast corner of said Southeast Quarter of the Northwest Quarter; thence Northeasterly to a point 211.00 feet North along a line perpendicular to said North line from a point on said North line 559.00 feet West from the Northeast corner of said Southeast Quarter of the Northwest Quarter and there terminating, and which also lies Northerly of the Southerly 711.61 feet, and Easterly of the Westerly 425.59 feet thereof, Hennepin County, Minnesota.
+That part of Lot 3, Block 1, Plymouth Plaza 4th Addition, according to the recorded plat thereof, Hennepin County, Minnesota, lying Westerly of Hennepin County State Aid Highway No. 18, Plat 32 according to the recorded plat thereof and Northerly of the following described line: Commencing at the most Southwesterly corner of said Lot 3, Block 1, Plymouth Plaza 4th Addition; thence Northwesterly along the right-of-way line of Lancaster Lane, according to the recorded plat thereof, to the most Westerly corner of said Lot 3, Block 1; thence Northeasterly along a Northwesterly line of said Lot 3, Block 1, for a distance of 100.00 feet to the actual point of beginning of the line to be described; thence Easterly parallel with the South line of said Lot 3, Block 1, to the Westerly line of said Hennepin County State Aid Highway No. 18, Plat 32 and there terminating.

 SUCH PERSONS as desire to express their opinion with reference to this proposal will be heard at this meeting.
-This NOTICE is given pursuant to the zoning ordinance of the City of Plymouth.
+This NOTICE is given pursuant to the zoning ordinance and subdivision regulations of the City of Plymouth.

 Barbara G. Thomson, AICP